lightninglabs/lightning-terminal/README.md

 ## Compatibility

-Lightning Terminal is backwards compatible with LND back to version v0.11.0-beta
+Lightning Terminal is backwards compatible with `lnd` back to version v0.11.0-beta

 | LiT              | LND          |
 | ---------------- | ------------ |